Gap Selling: Everything You Need to Know

 What Is Gap Selling?

-The gap selling strategy is based on two fundamental principles, according to Keenan, the framework’s founder:
+The gap selling strategy is based on two fundamental principles, according to Keenan:

-• Second, it’s the salesperson’s job to influence that change, and they do that by getting a complete understanding of the customer’s current state and future state before they introduce the product.
+2. It’s the salesperson’s job to influence that change.
+They can do that by getting a complete understanding of the customer’s current state and future state before they introduce the product.

-Keenan hatched this problem-centric sales framework while running sales trainings for nearly a decade.
-It started with a spur-of-the-moment sketch on a whiteboard to help a sales team better understand his approach to discovery.
+Keenan says he hatched this problem-centric sales framework from a spur-of-the-moment sketch on a whiteboard to help a sales team better understand his approach to discovery.
 Before you start trying to give the client advice, he wrote, you have to understand what they’re doing now.
-He defined it as the customer’s “current state.”
+He defined this as the customer’s “current state.”

-“It was from there that I sat back and started putting all of the pieces in place and drawing it out,” said Keenan, who is the founder of the sales consulting firm A Sales Guy.
+“It was from there that I sat back and started putting all of the pieces in place and drawing it out,” said Keenan, who is the founder of the sales consulting firm A Sales Growth Company.
 “Everybody says, ‘I’m sure it’s similar to value selling and the other [methodologies].’
-But then they go through it and realize that it’s not.
-The equivalent would be to say that a platypus and a goat are both mammals.
-Sure, but they’re absolutely nothing alike.”
+But then they go through it and realize that it’s not.”

 How to Define a Customer’s Current State